 Figure 4 - Left: Relative importance of explanatory variables across all models explaining infection status.
 The importance value for a particular variable is equal to the sum of the weights for the models in which the variable appears.
+“Virus host” is the host from which ASFV was primarily isolated.
+“Expos. route” is the exposure route for tick infection (natural, artificial, capillary, injection).
 Right: Effect of tick stage, tick colony and virus titre on the infection status (all three effects are significant).
 Mean of infection status (i.e., proportion of experiments where ticks were infected).
 Values above the bars are the number of experiments in each level.
 Virus titre in HAD50/mL of blood.

 In more details, a higher viral titre corresponded to a higher likelihood of tick infection (χ22= 38.493, p-value=4.423×10-9).
-Bigger nymphs and adults were more prone to get infected than small nymphs (χ12=17.880, p-value=2.353×10-5).
+Bigger nymphs and adults (late stages) were more prone to get infected than small nymphs (χ12=17.880, p-value=2.353×10-5).
 And ticks from laboratory colonies had higher probability of infection than ticks recently sampled in the field (χ12= 14.031, p-value=1.798×10-4).
-The potential geographical co-occurrence of tick and virus, the exposure route for tick infection and the virus host were not significantly linked with infection status even if they were present in some of the best models (Annex 6).
+The potential geographical co-occurrence of tick and virus, the exposure route for tick infection and the host from which ASFV was isolated were not significantly linked with infection status even if they were present in some of the best models (Annex 7).
 Using the dataset containing only experiments with adult ticks showed that sex had no influence on infection status.

 Vector competence scores for ASFV